PipedreamHQ/pipedream/docs/docs/workflows/steps/code/state/README.md

 $end("Clearing $checkpoint");
 ```

-This will set the value of `$checkpoint` to `undefined`, the end your workflow.
+This will set the value of `$checkpoint` to `undefined`, and then immediately end your workflow.

-You can also set the `$checkpoint` to any JSON-serializable value:
+You can also set `$checkpoint` to any JSON-serializable value:

 ```javascript
 $checkpoint = { test: "data" };